 If you’re set on canceling, especially with a permanent policy, here are ways to reduce your losses:

-• Consider a Life Settlement: Selling your policy might give you more money than surrendering it, especially if the policy has a high death benefit.
+- Consider a Life Settlement: Selling your policy may provide you with more money than surrendering it, especially if the policy has a high death benefit.

-These strategies can help you get the most out of your policy, even if you no longer need it.
+These strategies can help you maximize the benefits of your policy, even if you no longer need it.

 Special Considerations When Canceling